 2.9.
 Avoid embarrassing people in public

-Following these dos and don’ts will make you feel more comfortable and connected to Vietnamese culture during your trip.
+Following these dos and don’ts will help you feel more comfortable, show respect, and truly connect with Vietnamese culture during your trip.
+Enjoy every moment, from the bustling markets to peaceful temples, and create memories that will last a lifetime.